dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

   To enable the designer, go to **Tools** > **Options** > **Environment** > **Preview Features** and select the **Use the preview Windows Forms designer for .NET Core apps** option.

-- This article uses the [Matching game]() sample app.
+- This article uses the [Matching game](https://github.com/dotnet/samples/tree/master/windowsforms/matching-game/net45/) sample app.
 If you want to follow along, download and open the application in Visual Studio.
 Otherwise, use your own app.

-- Backup your project!
+- Back up your project!

-  Before migrating your app to .NET 5, backup your project!
-Incase something goes wrong and you want to revert back to .NET Framework, you can easily go back by simply restoring your backed up project.
+  Before migrating your app to .NET 5, back up your project!
+If something goes wrong, you can restore your code to its original state by restoring your backup.

 ### Consider